ConorReynolds/botc-script-tool/README.md

 on the character’s icon and removing them.
 Annoying.
 A simple solution is to add a view mode.
 It disables interaction and removes some irrelevant UI elements for cleaner viewing.

+### Changing the Night Order

+The night order for any script can be edited by dragging and dropping items in the night order section.

+There are two ‘modes’:

+- If you import either a bloodstar script or a JSON with an explicit night order (as shown earlier), then editing the night order will also edit the underlying JSON.
+Changes are considered updates to the script and are subject to undos/redos.
+Any new characters you add, official or otherwise, will not be presumed to sit anywhere in the night order – you are on your own and must take care of the night order yourself.
+- If there is no explicit night order, then changes to the night order in the tool are **purely cosmetic**.
+The next time the script is rendered, these changes will be lost.
+This feature is enabled mainly so that you can tweak a few entries just before printing.
+For example, you can put the Damsel’s first night reminder before Minion info to clarify that poisoning cannot interfere with Minions learning the Damsel, or you can put the Snake Charmer before Minion info if you prefer the Alejo Snake Charmer rule.

 ## Missing Features